richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   the are courses that deal with this uncertainty by *estimating* attendance.
-  Those courses will have a lower number of participants due to a problem that is non-existant for them.
+  Those courses will have a lower number of participants due to a problem that is non-existing for them.
 - **A fee misaligns with our mission**: instead of helping our participants to do 'research otherwise not possible', we put an administrative burden on them